 Shop ethically and buy our books here or from your local bookshop, click the button to search all members of the Booksellers Association in the UK & Ireland.

 Kaddy Benyon’s second collection, The Tidal Wife, is concerned with islands: both as physical landforms and as emotional states; the need to retreat and be cut off as much as the need to reconnect and come to trust the pulse of one’s internal tide.
-The poems address the day-to-day realities of being wife, mother, poet at the same time as living with mental illness.
-They draw on the glory and fury of nature’s flora, fauna and weather systems to describe shifting states of ‘I’.
+The poems address the day-to-day realities of being wife, mother, daughter, poet while drawing on nature’s rage and beauty to describe the shifting states of ‘I’.

 ‘A metaphysical sensibility runs like a fine thread through the heart of Kaddy Benyon’s windswept second collection.
 Her themes are isolation, union, and the challenges and rewards of intimacy.
 These strong yet undefended poems hold tenderness and desolation in a tense balance but, drawing inspiration from chronicles of female courage, they are ultimately redemptive, revealing again and again a desire to rejoin the messy throng of life – in the manner of her memorable, imagined cockle, with its “one muscled digger foot / dragging it back to the Atlantic.”’ —Julia Copus